Eagerod/restify-mongoose-base/README.md

-# Node REST API Starter
+# Mongoose REST API Starter

 I made this because I don't particularly like copying out project structure from each of my projects, constantly forgetting to steal certain pieces, or bring in more than is necessary.
-This isn't really something that should be cloned for anything, but rather downloaded and used as a first commit, or even the beginning of a first commit of a project that will host a REST API using Restify.
+This isn't really something that should be cloned for anything, but rather downloaded and used as a first commit, or even the beginning of a first commit of a project that will host a REST API using Mongoose.

 This is what this project skeleton includes: